 Starting Your Career

-• Income protection covers illness-related inability to work - ACC only covers accidents
+• Income protection covers illness-related inability to work, which Medicare does not address

 Moving In With a Partner

-• If your partner relies on your income contribution, life insurance provides a safety net
+• If your partner relies on your income contribution for rent or mortgage, life insurance provides a financial safety net

-• This is a common trigger for first-time life insurance applications in Australia
+• This is a common trigger for first-time life insurance applications among young Australians

-• Consider both term life and income protection as your financial commitments grow
+• Consider both term life and income protection as your shared financial commitments grow

 Tips for Young Adults Getting Life Insurance